AGENTS

 ## Next steps

-* Learn more about [browser preferences](/docs/browsers/browser-preferences).
+* Learn more about [Browser preferences](/docs/browsers/browser-preferences).

-* Learn more about [browser flags](/docs/browsers/browser-flags).
+* Learn more about [Browser flags](/docs/browsers/browser-flags).

 # Supported browsers for Extension.js development